-(2) The adjusted gross recapture amounts as determined in one above shall paid by the former owners, to AHCA.
+- (2) The adjusted gross recapture amounts as determined in one above shall be allocated for fiscal periods from January 1, 1972, through the date of sale.
+The adjusted gross recapture amounts shall be allocated to each fiscal period in the same ratio as depreciation amounts claimed for the respective portions of the facility.
+Allowable costs shall be computed for each period after depreciation recapture.
+The recomputed allowable costs shall be used to determine if there should be an adjustment to the payment rate, and any resulting overpayment shall be recovered. - (3) The net recapture amount, if any, so determined in two above shall be paid by the former owners, to AHCA.
 If the net recapture amount is not paid by the former owner, in total or in part, the amount not paid shall be deducted from the future payments by AHCA to the buyer until the net recapture has been received.
-AHCA shall grant terms of extended payment when the facts and circumstances of the unrecovered recapture from the seller justify the extension.

-(3) The net recapture amount, if any, so determined in two above shall be d.
-Depreciation recapture resulting from leasing the facility or withdrawing from

-Florida Medicaid program.

-In cases where an owner-operator withdraws from the Florida Medicaid (1) program as the provider, but does not sell the facility, the depreciation paid by Florida Medicaid to the owner during the same time he was the Florida Medicaid provider shall be subject to the depreciation recapture provisions of this plan when the owner sells the facility.
+AHCA shall grant terms of extended payment when the facts and circumstances of the unrecovered recapture from the seller justify the extension. - Depreciation recapture resulting from leasing the facility or withdrawing from Florida Medicaid program. - (1) In cases where an owner-operator withdraws from the Florida Medicaid program as the provider, but does not sell the facility, the depreciation paid by Florida Medicaid to the owner during the same time he was the Florida Medicaid provider shall be subject to the depreciation recapture provisions of this plan when the owner sells the facility.
 This includes cases where an owner-provider leases a facility to another unrelated licensed operator after having operated the facility as the licensed Florida Medicaid provider.
 In addition, if an owner-operator elects to withdraw from the Florida Medicaid program and lease the facility to an operator who continues to participate in the Florida Medicaid program, the portion of the reimbursable rent payment that represents depreciation expenses shall be subject to the depreciation recapture provisions of this plan, section III.G.3.c, at the time the facility is sold.
 All owner-providers that withdraw from the Florida Medicaid program shall be required to sign a contract with the Agency for Persons with Disabilities (APD) creating an equitable lien on the owner's capital assets.
 This lien shall be filed by APD with the clerk of the circuit court in the judicial circuit within which the facility is located.
 The contract shall specify that the method for computing depreciation recapture shall be in accordance with the provisions of this plan, and the contract shall state that such recapture so determined shall be due to AHCA upon sale of the facility.
 In the event that a provider fails to sign and return the contract to APD, the Proof of Financial Ability, which is required for the prospective operator of the facility to be licensed, shall not be approved.

-(2) For lessees entering the Florida Medicaid program and for existing

-Florida Medicaid providers who are granted an upward adjustment to their allowable lease costs, the portion of the Florida Medicaid reimbursement rent payment that represents depreciation expense shall be subject to the depreciation recapture provisions of the plan at the
+(2) For lessees entering the Florida Medicaid program and for existing Florida Medicaid providers who are granted an upward adjustment to their allowable lease costs, the portion of the Florida Medicaid reimbursement rent payment that represents depreciation expense shall be subject to the depreciation recapture provisions of the plan at the time the facility is sold.